 Rather than just asking how and why people move, mobilities research is interested in how mobility feels (Cresswell, 2010, p.
 25) and how people experience “particular … ways of practicing movement” (p.
 19).
-It also recognizes that mobility has the potential to transform people’s relationships with “emplaced configurations” of other people, places, and events and to bring them into contact with new people and places (Conradson & McKay, 2007, p.
+Mobility has the potential to transform people’s relationships with “emplaced configurations” of other people, places, and events and to bring them into contact with new people and places (Conradson & McKay, 2007, p.
 167).
 In this way, “mobility … provides opportunities for new forms of subjectivity and emotion to emerge” (Conradson & McKay, 2007, p.
 168), even as it may destabilize people’s sense of self and cultural identity.
 Understanding mobility also requires us to approach it as a power-laden phenomenon, “a resource that is differentially accessed” (Cresswell, 2010, p.
 21).
 Because of this, we must attend not only to experiences, representations, and meanings of movement, but also to “potential movement and blocked movement, as well as voluntary/temporary immobilities” (Büscher & Urry, 2009, p.
 102).

 As yet, little educational research has incorporated insights from the new mobilities paradigm.
 Leander, Phillips, and Taylor (2010) make a nuanced case for taking multiple senses of mobility into account in educational research, though they do not engage directly with the new mobilities paradigm.
 Some scholars have considered the relevance of mobilities research to issues of advantage, disadvantage, and equity in higher education (Sellar & Gale, 2011) or have used it to argue for more sophisticated understandings of space and place in education (Enriquez, 2011; Fenwick, Edwards, & Sawchuk, 2011).